-At Intellis, we’re HIM industry leaders for EHR conversion and clinical data abstraction, and we’ve successfully converted more than two million records.
+At Intellis, we’re HIM industry leaders for EHR conversion and clinical data abstraction, and we’ve successfully converted more than three million records.

 Comprised of highly trained, experienced abstractors, the Intellis team assists organizations in smooth transitions from paper charts and legacy systems to targeted EHRs.
 Our skilled professionals abstract physician practice and clinic records from multiple sources and then input data according to practice-specified key clinical data elements including medication lists, problem lists, progress notes, immunizations, allergies, and surgical, family, and social histories.
 Our process provides a complete “source of truth” for the patient in the EHR system and is completed before the patient’s next visit.

 Need more info, get our clinical data abstraction overview.

 The Intellis Advantage

 - A Lean Approach Reducing Waste and Waits

 - Increased Support for Health System initiatives

 - Increased Physician and Clinical care staff satisfaction